boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

 # Bold BI Dashboards embedding in ASP.NET Web Forms using Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-web-forms-sample) the sample application, which demonstrates the dashboard rendering with the list of dashboards available in your Bold BI server and followed by steps to create new embedding application in the `ASP.NET Web Forms` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/aspnet-web-forms-sample) the sample application, which demonstrates the rendering of the dashboard with a list of available dashboards on your Bold BI server.
+This is followed by steps to create a new embedding application in `ASP.NET Web Forms` on your own.

-> **NOTE:** The best way to get started would be reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation to start using first.
-The `Getting Started` guide gives you enough information that you need to know before working on the sample.
+> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation first.
+The `Getting Started` guide provides you with enough information that you need to know before working on the sample.

  ## Prerequisites